Skip to main content

 8 mentions Positive Neutral Negative

-The game currently suffers from significant stability issues, with numerous bugs and glitches reported by players, indicating that it feels more like a beta version than a polished release.
-While some users appreciate the improved physics and acknowledge that many issues may be addressed in future updates, the overall experience is hampered by the lack of complete implementation and persistent technical problems.
+The game's stability is a significant concern, with numerous users reporting persistent bugs and glitches, indicating that it feels more like a beta version than a polished product.
+While some players appreciate the improved physics and acknowledge that many issues may be addressed in future updates, the overall experience is marred by instability and incomplete features.

 • “Lots of bugs and glitches – it's beta, so this may or may not be fixed.”